-If you have mild to moderate symptoms and your medical provider does not feel that you are in need of more treatment, he or she might simply suggest wearing a support hose (also called a compression stocking.)
+If you have mild to moderate symptoms and your medical provider does not feel that you are in need of more treatment, he or she might suggest wearing support hose (also called compression stockings.)
 These tight stockings cover your legs from your knees to your toes and put constant pressure on your lower legs.
 The constant pressure will ease swelling and improve blood flow.

 This is a type of surgery that removes the blood clot from inside an artery or vein.
 It is generally reserved for clots that are very large in size or those that are causing severe damage to the tissue.
-The surgeon will make an incision into a blood vessel.
-The clot is then removed, and finally the blood vessel is repaired.
+The surgeon will make an incision into the blood vessel.
+The clot is then removed and the blood vessel is repaired.

 During this operation, the surgeon adjusts the position of the artery.
 He or she positions it so it sits behind the left iliac vein, no longer pressing on it.

 Thrombolytic therapy (also called clot busters) is used by doctors to treat more serious clots.
 Your medical provider will use a catheter (a thin hollow tube) to apply medication directly to the site of the clot.
 These powerful drugs can break down a clot in anywhere from a few hours to a few days.

 During this procedure, the surgeon will place some extra tissue between the two blood vessels to act as a cushion between them.